OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

 **Microsoft Teams Meeting Helper sample app:** [Manifest](/samples/bot-ai-meeting-helper/demo-manifest/bot-ai-meeting-helper.zip)

 - To run the demo, you must set up and grant the necessary policy.
-Please follow the second step mentioned above for instructions on how to do this.
+Please follow the second step mentioned below for instructions (in "Setup and use the sample locally" section) on how to do this.

 ## Prerequisites